Crawfish Bisque

 Cook in a preheated 350 degree oven for 20-30 minutes on a baking sheet.

-Ingredients for the Crawfish Bisque
+Crawfish Bisque Ingredients: For the Crawfish Bisque

 2 sticks butter

-1 cup All-purpose flour
+1 cup all-purpose flour

 3 cups Chicken Stock

-2 Tablespoons minced garlic
+2 tablespoons minced garlic

-1 – 1 pound bag of fresh crawfish tails (substitute shrimp or crab if needed)
+1 (1-pound) bag of fresh crawfish tails (substitute shrimp or crab if needed)

 1 cup rice

-Cooking Directions for the Crawfish Bisque
+Crawfish Bisque Cooking Directions: For the Crawfish Bisque

 Saute’ Cajun Trinity in 2 tablespoons canola oil in a large 6 quart pot.